-We have reached an agreement in principle with the representative of creditors in the Stanwich bankruptcy to resolve the adversary action.
-Under the agreement in principle, CPS would pay the bankruptcy estate \$625,000 and abandon its claims against the estate, while the estate would abandon its adversary action against Mr. Pardee.
-A hearing to consider that agreement was held in May 2007.
-The court took the matter under submission.
-If approved, CPS expects that the agreement would result in (i) limitation of its exposure to Mr. Pardee to no more than some portion of his attorneys fees incurred and (ii) the stays in Rhode Island being lifted, causing those cases to become active again.
-There can be no assurance as to these expectations nor as to whether the court will approve the proposed agreement.
+We had reached an agreement in principle with the representative of creditors in the Stanwich bankruptcy to resolve the adversary action, performance of which is now in doubt.
+Under the agreement in principle, CPS was to pay the bankruptcy estate \$625,000 and abandon its claims against the estate, while the estate would abandon its adversary action against Mr. Pardee.
+CPS expected that the agreement would result in (i) limitation of its exposure to Mr. Pardee to no more than some portion of his attorneys fees incurred and (ii) the stays in Rhode Island being lifted, causing those cases to become active again.
+Approval of the bankruptcy court was required.
+Mr. Pardee objected to the settlement, and the bankruptcy court on October 26, 2007 sustained his objection.
+As of the date of filing this report, we are uncertain as to (i) whether the ruling of the bankruptcy court may be reversed on appeal, (ii) whether we may be able to reach a substantively similar agreement that can be approved, or (iii) whether the estate will proceed with its claims against Mr. Pardee.
+There can be no assurance as to the ultimate outcome of these matters.